 Hamilton Southeastern Utilities has received Commission approval to transfer assets for its Fishers service territory to the City of Fishers in IURC Cause No. 45578.
 The OUCC filed testimony supporting the request.

 The IURC issued orders in two Hamilton Southeastern Utilities cases in 2016: 1) A base rate case and 2) A request to recover an increase in wholesale treatment costs.

 Base Rate Case

-Hamilton Southeastern Utilities had filed a request in September 2015 to raise base rates by approximately 8.4 percent.
-In later filings, it adjusted its requested increase to about 5.2 percent.
+Hamilton Southeastern Utilities had requested an 8.4 percent increase, adjusted to 5.2 percent.
 Utility base rates cover operational, maintenance, and capital costs.

-The OUCC issued an October 27, 2015 news release to invite consumer comments.
+The OUCC issued a 2015 news release to invite consumer comments.

 Wholesale Sewer Tracker